 Steam over to the east side of Prudence Island, cast a live pogie, catch a striper.
 Head up to the Taunton River or the Tiverton Basin, cast a hunk of squid, catch a striper.
 Get in your kayak, paddle a salt pond or breachway, throw a DOA jig or an X-Rap, catch a striper.
 Work your way around the top of the Providence River, catch a striper.
 It’s not always that easy but this might be the best spring fishing in years and the best tip to find those fish might come by learning from a local fisherman.

-Fishermen need access to shorelines and to information but there’s arguments that go with each.
+Fishermen need access to shorelines and to information

+But there are arguments to go with each need.
 Unlike the selfish plattors over in Westerly’s unPleasant View, whose view is more pleasant without anyone in it, and are hell bent to keep us away from “their beach”, this week we’re interested in better people sharing access to fishing spots, fish caught and fish returned.

 David Henault at Ocean State Tackle has taken some heat for sharing fish reports on his social media sites.
 Chris McGuire, Marine Program Director for The Nature Conservancy, is helping commercial fishing boats report more accurate landing and discard numbers.
 Both have an agenda of communication and improvement to the different fisheries.
 Both are worth your time to listen to their words and advice.

 Dave posts regularly about who’s catching what where, often with information about best bait or lures.
 He runs a busy tackle store, he sells bait, he fishes like a fiend, he lives a big life.
 Thousands of people follow him on different platforms because he’s a wealth of information, not to mention a total character.
 Surely some have time to cruise the bays, beaches and bottoms to find fish feeding but many more rely on reports for a head start.